-Groggy Americans will turn their clocks forward one hour at 2 a.m.
-Sunday, March 13.
+Americans will get an extra hour of sleep when they turn their clocks back one hour at 2 a.m.
+Sunday, Nov.
+6.

 When Daylight Saving Time goes into effect each spring, clocks are moved forward by one hour at 2 a.m. standard time, and the time becomes 3 a.m.
 Daylight Saving Time.
 When it ends in the fall, the clock is moved back at 2 a.m.
 Daylight Saving Time, and the time becomes 1 a.m. standard time.
 This is where the saying “Spring Forward, Fall Back” comes from.

 The change to Daylight Saving Time ostensibly allows us to use less energy in lighting our homes by taking advantage of the longer and later daylight hours.

 During Daylight Saving Time the names of each of the time zones in the U.S change as well.